saekumar/saekumar/README.md

 <!-- Your Name or Project Title -->
-# Hi there, I'm Reddy Venkat Kalyan! 👋
+# Hi there, I'm Puppala Veera Venkata Satya Sai Kumar! 👋
 <!-- Brief Description -->
-I'm a Full Stack Developer with expertise in Spring Boot and moderate experience in Django and Flask.
-I enjoy working with HTML and leverage Bootstrap for CSS.
-Welcome to my GitHub profile where I share my projects and experiences.
+>Enthusiastic Full Stack Developer and driven student, adept at creating seamless and dynamic web applications.
+Proficient in React.js and Next.js with a passion for crafting user-friendly interfaces and scalable solutions.Skilled in leveraging modern technologies to develop robust front-end and back-end systems.
+Excels in problem-solving and implementing efficient code practices to deliver high-quality products.
+Eager to contribute expertise in full stack development to innovative projects and collaborate with dynamic teams.

 <!-- Skills -->
 ## 🛠️ Skills